chainer/chainer/docs/source/upgrade.rst

 Changed Behavior of matmul Function
 -----------------------------------

-The behavior of :func:`chainer.functions.matmul` has been changed to behave like ``matmul`` function of NumPy.
+The behavior of :func:`chainer.functions.matmul` has been changed to behave like the corresponding NumPy function (:func:`numpy.matmul`).
 See the discussion in `#2426 <https://github.com/chainer/chainer/pull/2426>`_ for more details.

 .. attention::